aydindemircioglu/RcppShark/README.md

 Goal of this package is to allow users to use the [Shark C++ machine learning library](http://image.diku.dk/shark/sphinx_pages/build/html/index.html) in their own R projects.
+Actually the github version from 19th februrary 2017 is used.